 When you visit Kinnaur in winter months, you must prepare very well with heavy woolen clothing.
 Many hotels remain closed in most parts of Kinnaur Valley.
 The road to Chitkul closes down in January and February.
 It can open anytime in December.

 Roads to Kalpa and Sangla also closes in between intermittently but as soon as bad weather settles, authorities open up the road connectivity to these tourist destinations in Kinnaur Valley.

 The snow starts to melt in March and the closed roads within Kinnaur Valley, like the road to Chitkul, start to get open to welcome tourists.
 The heat starts to rise as we approach the summer months after spring in Kinnaur.

 There is a heavy tourist rush from April end to June – July period.
 Once you get into the last week of July, monsoon lashes Northern parts of India.
 The road journey to Kinnaur becomes problematic.

 Kinnaur in August

-Monsoon is one of the worst time to visit lower hills in the Himalayas including Himachal.
+Monsoon is one of the worst times to visit lower hills in the Himalayas, including Himachal.
 And then, combining rains with fragile mountains of Kinnaur Valley, it becomes a deadly combination.
 Hence, I strongly feel that Kinnaur is not the place to be in monsoon.
-The entire Kinnaur region is very fragile and road closures are pretty common.
+The entire Kinnaur region is very fragile, and road closures are pretty common.

 Kinnaur in September to November